Gurdon Wattles: Personal life

 Gurdon Wallace Wattles was the third son of James Wattles and Elizabeth Whitton.
 He was born on May 12, 1855, in the town of Richford, New York, and died on January 31, 1932, in Hollywood, California.
 He was the grandson of Dr. Tower Whitton, a 1796 graduate of Dartmouth College.

 His first name, Gurdon, was derived from his ancestor Brampton Gurdon, who was a member of Parliament for Sudbury (1621) and high sheriff of Suffolk.
 His daughter, Muriel Gurdon, married Richard Saltonstall Jr., the son of Sir Richard Saltonstall Sr., who led a group of English settlers up the Charles River to settle in what is now Watertown, Massachusetts, in 1630.

 He was a descendant of Mayflower passengers Elder William Brewster and John Howland.
 He was also a descendant of John Lothropp, an English Anglican clergyman who became a Congregationalist minister and emigrant to New England.
-He was the founder of Barnstable, Massachusetts, and John Mason, an English army major, a deputy governor of Connecticut, and the principle founder of Norwich, Connecticut.
-One of his distant relatives from his father's side is Edward Everett, an American politician and president of Harvard University.
+Lothropp was the founder of Barnstable, Massachusetts.
+Wattles was also a descendant of John Mason, an English army major, a deputy governor of Connecticut, and the principal founder of Norwich, Connecticut.
+One of Wattles' distant relatives from his father's side is Edward Everett, an American politician and president of Harvard University.

-Gurdon's father served as a lieutenant in the 109th New York Volunteer Infantry Regiment during the War of the Rebellion, and after the war, he decided to move the family.
+Wattles' father served as a lieutenant in the 109th New York Volunteer Infantry Regiment during the War of the Rebellion, and after the war, he decided to move the family.
 They traveled in a covered wagon settling in Glidden, Iowa, in 1868.
-Gurdon graduated from high school there, and soon after become a teacher.
-He attended Iowa State University graduating in 1876, joining the Delta Tau Delta fraternity and the debate team.
+Wattles graduated from high school there, and soon after became a teacher for several years to finance his college education.
+During the summer before his junior year at Iowa Agricultural College in 1878, Wattles’s lungs began to bleed and he was told by a physician that he suffered from consumption (the same disease by which his brother and sister had died).
+“Thus ended my college training”.
+After losing re-election in 1880 for a second two-year term as county superintendent of schools, Wattles was motivated to complete his legal studies.
+“I then entered the law office of Thomas F Barbee of Carroll, Iowa, and soon was admitted to the bar.”
+Twenty-seven years later, Iowa State University would confer upon Wattles the honorary degree of Master of Philosophy for “worthy achievements”.

-He married Abigail Jane Leete on October 20, 1882, in Jennie's hometown of Clarksville, Iowa.
+Wattles married Abigail Jane Leete, known as "Jennie", on October 20, 1882, in her hometown of Clarksville, Iowa.
 They met while attending at Iowa Agricultural College.
-She was the daughter of Allen N. Leete and Abigail Button, and a direct descendant of Governor William Leete, who was governor of the Colony of New Haven from 1661 to 1665 and governor of Connecticut from 1676 to 1683.
+Jennie was the daughter of Allen N. Leete and Abigail Button, and a direct descendant of Governor William Leete, who was governor of the Colony of New Haven from 1661 to 1665 and governor of Connecticut from 1676 to 1683.
 She was born about 1858 in Clarksville, Iowa, and died on May 25, 1916, at Presbyterian Hospital in Chicago, Illinois.
 They were the parents of three children: Frederick Leete Wattles, Margaret Elizabeth Wattles, and Mary Louise Wattles.